Pranav10ss/AWS-Projects/DynamoDB-streams/Readme.md

 # Using DynamoDB Streams with Lambda Triggers
 ## 📘Project Overview
 In this project we will look at how to build capture stream data using lambda functions.
-We can enable dynamoDB in any table and the moment you enable it, any application/user that INSERTS, MODIFIES or DELETES the data in the table
-, the modifications will be automatically streamed and this information will be available for 24H.
+We can enable dynamoDB in any table and the moment you enable it, any application/user that INSERTS, MODIFIES or DELETES the data in the table, the modifications will be automatically streamed and this information will be available for 24H.
 The data is time-ordered and you can set what exactly needs to be streamed( Stream view types).
 We can Stream view types such as:
   1. KEYS ONLY
   2. NEW IMAGE
   3. OLD IMAGE